Småland Runic Inscription 35

 The Replösa Stone (Also Småland Runic Inscription 35, Sm 35, and Ljungby 28:1) is a runestone in Replösa near Ljungby, Sweden.

 The stone

 The stone is made of granite, is 185 cm tall and 90 cm wide.
 The runiform ornament and inscription on the stone's southeastern side have 13-15 cm high runes.
-The inscription is from the 11th century and says:
+The inscription is from the 11th century.